JoakimEskils/ping-pad/README.md

 7. **Spring Boot** returns the result to frontend

 The Go Testing Engine provides high-performance HTTP testing with excellent concurrency, while Spring Boot handles business logic and data persistence via Postgres DB.

+## Nginx

+PingPad uses **Nginx** as a reverse proxy and API gateway to provide a unified entry point for all services.
+Nginx sits in front of the application stack and handles several critical responsibilities:

+### Why Nginx?

+1. **Single Entry Point**: Nginx provides a single port (80) that routes requests to the appropriate backend service (frontend, Spring Boot backend, or Go testing engine) based on URL patterns.
+This simplifies client-side configuration and provides a clean API surface.

+2. **Rate Limiting**: Nginx implements rate limiting to protect backend services from abuse and ensure fair resource usage:
+   - **Backend API** (`/api/`): Limited to 10 requests per second with burst capacity of 20
+   - **Go Testing Engine** (`/go-api/`): Limited to 50 requests per second with burst capacity of 100 (higher limit due to testing workload characteristics)

+3. **Load Balancing**: Nginx uses the `least_conn` load balancing algorithm for upstream services, distributing requests based on the number of active connections.
+This helps balance load across multiple service instances if scaled horizontally.

+4. **Request Routing**: Nginx intelligently routes requests:
+   - `/` → Frontend (React application)
+   - `/api/` → Spring Boot backend
+   - `/go-api/` → Go API Testing Engine (with URL rewriting to `/api/v1/`)

+5. **Header Management**: Nginx forwards important headers like `X-Real-IP`, `X-Forwarded-For`, and `X-Forwarded-Proto` to backend services, ensuring they have accurate client information for logging, security, and protocol handling.

+6. **Health Checks**: Nginx provides a lightweight health check endpoint (`/health`) that can be used by orchestration systems and monitoring tools.

+7. **CORS and Security**: While CORS is also handled at the application level, Nginx can provide an additional layer of security headers and CORS configuration if needed.

+This architecture pattern is common in microservices and modular monolith deployments, where a reverse proxy provides infrastructure concerns (routing, rate limiting, SSL termination) while allowing application services to focus on business logic.

 ## Modular Monolith